essif-lab/framework/README.md

 # eSSIF-Lab Framework

-This repo contains files that are used to generate the the [eSSIF-Lab framework](https://essif-lab.pages.grnet.gr/framework/) website, which includes the eSSIF-Lab vision, functional architecture, terminology and other relevant topics.
+This repo contains files that are used to generate the the [eSSIF-Lab framework](https://essif-lab.github.io/framework) website, which includes the eSSIF-Lab vision, functional architecture, terminology and other relevant topics.

 This website is generated using [Docusaurus 2](https://v2.docusaurus.io/) (and a custom plugin developed by [GRNET](https://grnet.gr/en/) for handling terminology).

 ## Writing Docusaurus Documents

-Docusaurs requires documentation content to appear in `.md` files inside the `docs` folder.
+Docusaurus requires documentation content to appear in `.md` files inside the `docs` folder.
 Each file defines the following attributes at its very beginning:

 - `id`, by which the file is referred to across the project